NREC- FAQ

 For NREC-MD, the transition of all ongoing clinical investigations of medical devices to the NREC system is triggered by submission of a substantial amendment, or notification of non-substantial amendment, safety report, device deficiency report or annual report.

-19. What documents are required for submission of a Substantial Amendment?
+16. What documents are required for submission of a Substantial Modification?

-Submission of a Substantial Amendment should be accompanied by the NREC Substantial Amendment form, any relevant documentation as designated by the form, and evidence of fee payment.
+Submission of a Substantial Modification should be accompanied by the NREC Substantial Modification form, any relevant documentation as designated by the form, and evidence of fee payment.

-In line with the Medical Device Regulation, the Clinical Trials Directive, and the In Vitro Diagnostic Medical Devices Regulation, applicants must notify the relevant NREC about urgent safety measures, suspected serious unexpected adverse reactions, and submit applicable annual safety reports for notification, related to studies approved by the NREC.
+In line with the Clinical Trials Directive, applicants must notify the relevant NREC about urgent safety measures, suspected serious unexpected adverse reactions, and submit applicable annual safety reports for notification, related to studies approved by the NREC.

 For clinical trials of investigational medicinal products ongoing prior to May 2021, the safety reporting relationship is established to the NREC-CT from the time it considers a substantial amendment.
 All correspondence around safety reporting should include the assigned NREC code (21-NREC-CT-xxx) to ensure orderly tracking of clinical trials.
 Safety reports for studies that have not yet transitioned should continue to report to the local RECs.